 1. Record sonar data with your Lowrance or Simrad multi-function unit.

 2. Upload the data to your online account.

 3. Log into your account and view your maps, which are created automatically.

 When the road makes underwater structure . . . map it!

 Collect, Upload, View: Continue reading

-To make the best possible Insight Genesis custom contour map of your favorite lake, pond, reservoir creek arm or river section, drive your boat pretty slowly, make shore-to-shore up-and-back trips spaced pretty closely together, and record small sonar logs with the correct settings dialed in on your Lowrance, Simrad or B&G GPS/chartplotter.
+To make the best possible C-MAP Genesis* custom contour map of your favorite lake, pond, reservoir creek arm or river section, drive your boat pretty slowly, make shore-to-shore up-and-back trips spaced pretty closely together, and record small sonar logs with the correct settings dialed in on your Lowrance, Simrad or B&G GPS/chartplotter.
 Mapping is really based on your objectives-better maps at slower speeds and closer boat paths.